 ExPath Students and their Research

-Year: 3 | Mentor: Qyang | Student Profile
+Mentor: Yibing Qyang | Student Profile

 Human Engineered Pulsatile Conduits Using Engineered Heart Tissue of Defined Composition and Fiber Orientation: The purpose of this project is to generate tissue engineered pulsatile conduits (TEPCs) to aid in circulation by producing contractile force, and thus an increased driving pressure, to aid in flow through the pulmonary system in patients with single ventricle heart defects.

 Investigating the Barriers to Reprogramming in Pig Induced Pluripotent Stem Cells: Cardiovascular tissue engineering is a rapidly advancing field that is producing new stem cell-based therapeutics for heart disease, but is being held back by the lack of a robust cardiovascular model that recapitulates the human system for safety and efficacy tests.
 We are attempting to provide this model in the pig by producing truly pluripotent pig induced pluripotent stem cells to be used as a platform to test allogeneic stem cell-based transplantation.

-Year 3 | Mentor: Yan | Student Profile
+Mentor: Qin Yan | Student Profile

 Epigenetic Regulators of Breast Cancer Metastasize to the Brain: Breast cancer cells metastasize to vital organs including the brain.
-Brain metastases, which occur in approximately 15-35% of metastatic breast cancer cases, are refractory to chemotherapy Jocelyn is working to identify and characterize novel epigenetic drivers of breast cancer brain metastasis
+Brain metastases, which occur in approximately 15-35% of metastatic breast cancer cases, are refractory to chemotherapy Jocelyn is working to identify and characterize novel epigenetic drivers of breast cancer brain metastasis.

-Year: 5 | Mentor: Politi | Student Profile
+Mentor: Katerina Politi | Student Profile